Kunming: Climate

-Located at an elevation of 1888 m on the Yunnan–Guizhou Plateau with low latitude and high elevation, Kunming has one of the mildest climates in China, characterized by short, cool dry winters with mild days and crisp nights, and long, balmy and humid summers.
+Located at an elevation of 1888 m on the Yunnan–Guizhou Plateau with low latitude and high elevation, Kunming has one of the mildest climates in China, characterized by short, cool, and dry winters and long, pleasant, and humid summers.
 With its perpetual spring-like weather which provides the ideal climate for plants and flowers, Kunming is known as the "City of Eternal Spring".
 The weather has seldom reached high temperatures in summer, only exceeding 30 °C on a handful of occasions.
 However, freak snowfalls occur in occasional winters.
-Controlled by a subtropical highland climate (Köppen Cwb), the monthly 24-hour average temperature ranges from 9.3 °C in January to 20.7 °C in June, with daily high temperatures reaching their lowest point and peak in December and May, respectively.
+Controlled by a subtropical highland climate (Köppen Cwb), the monthly 24-hour average temperature ranges from 9.3 °C in January to 20.7 °C in June, with daily high temperatures reaching their lowest point and peak in December and June, respectively.
 The city is covered with blossoms and lush vegetation all-year round.
-The period from May to October is the monsoon season and the rest of the year is dry.
+The period from May to October is the monsoon season and the rest of the year is relatively dry.
 The city has an annual mean temperature of 16.0 °C, rainfall of 991.0 mm (nearly three-fifths occurring from June to August) and a frost-free period of 230 days.
 With monthly percent possible sunshine ranging from 29% in July to 70% in February, the city receives 2,240.9 hours of bright sunshine annually.
 Extreme temperatures in the city have ranged from −7.8 to 32.9 °C on 29 December 1983 and 25 May 2014 respectively.